gvlima/auth-api/README.md

 # Spring Security with JWT implementation
-This project demonstrates the implementation of JSON Web Tokens (JWT) using Spring Security.
+This project demonstrates a complete implementation of authentication and authorization using Spring Security with JSON Web Tokens (JWT).

-It includes the following features:
+## Features

-- User registration
+- [x] User registration
-- Password encryption using BCrypt
-- User login and generate JWT
+- [x] User login with generation of JWT token
+- [x] Persistence layer with H2 Database
+- [x] Password encryption with BCrypt
-- Authentication using JWT Token
+- [x] JWT authentication filter for protected routes
-- Role-based authorization with Spring Security
+- [x] Role-based authorization
-- Customized access denied handling (pending)
+- [ ] Custom access denied handling
-- Logout mechanism (pending)
+- [ ] Logout mechanism
-- Refresh token (pending)
+- [ ] Refresh token

 ## Tecnologies
+- Java 32
 - Spring Boot
 - Spring Security
 - H2 Database
-- JJWT Library
+- JJWT (Java JWT)
 - MapStruct
 - Lombok
 - Maven

-## Getting Started
+## Getting Starte
 To get started with this project, you will need to have the following installed on your local machine:

 - JDK 21